 Overall, patterns that use smaller size pieces will cost more (both materials and installation) than larger ones.

-Heavy roof weight and structural reinforcements
+Heavy roof weight and cost of structural reinforcement

 When considering tile roofing, it is important to ensure that your roof deck and overall roof structure can carry the heavy weight of this material.
 It can weigh as much as 8-10 lb per sq.ft. compared to the weight of asphalt shingles 2-5 lb per square foot, or metal roofing 1.5-3 lb per square foot.
 If you live in a region that gets heavy snow storms, the extra weight load of snow also needs to be taken into account.